NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Package-Restore.md

     <PackageReference Include="Newtonsoft.json" Version="[6, 7)" />
     ```

-In all cases, use the notation described in [Dependency versions](../create-packages/dependency-versions.md).
+In all cases, use the notation described in [Package versioning](../schema/package-versioning.md).

 ## Command-line restore